-- The asset has an expected sale price of \$1,500 or less; or - The cost of selling the asset will likely result in a return of \$1,500 or less.
+- The asset has an expected sale price of less than one half of the AG's applicable asset limit; or - The cost of selling the asset will likely result in a return of less than one-half of the AG's asset limit.
 The AG's ownership interest must also be considered when determining the potential return.